To leave a comment

 This recently established Landcare group brings together volunteers that are keen to do conservation works that live in and around the town of Yarram.
 They work on the urban/rural fringe of the JARR area and their projects include revitalising the Botanical Gardens in Yarram, helping to plant out the rail trail between Yarram and Alberton and supporting other Landcare groups where needed.

-The group also oversees the Yarram Seedbank, a vital resource for all revegetation projects within JARR.
+The Group has in the past, been involved in the Yarram Seedbank, which was a resource for all revegetation projects within JARR.

-The Victorian Department of Environment and Primary Industries (DEPI) is the major funder of projects within the JARR project.
+The Victorian Department of Environment,Land, Water and Planing (DELWP) is the major funder of projects within the JARR project.
 They currently contribute to projects through Communities for Nature, 2million Trees, Victorian Landcare Grants and the Victorian Local Landcare Facilitator Funding Initiative.
 These programs support revegetation, weed control, remnant protection and staff funding, Community environmental education and capacity building are also delivered.

 Wellington Shire Council

 The JARR region is located within the Shire of Wellington.
 It is Victoria’s third largest municipality, covering an area of 10,924 square kilometres and is home to 41,355 residents (2011 census).
-The council employs a workforce of a full time equivalent of 282 people (as at 30 June 2014).
-Council work along us to contribute to project outcomes.
+The Council employs a workforce of 250+ staff.
+Council works alongside us to contribute to project outcomes.
 This includes coordinating roadside spraying to be in areas that are being targeted for revegetation and remnant protection.
 They have an Environmental Grants program which supports landholders to carry out environmental works on their property.
-They also support and promote Landcare activities within the council region.
+They also support and promote Landcare activities within the Council region.